 Although the responses of the α-cells to hypoglycemia are impaired in type 1 diabetes there is, nonetheless, excessive secretion of glucagon in these patients.
 Normally, hyperglycemia leads to reduced glucagon secretion.
 However, in patients with T1D, glucagon secretion is not suppressed by hyperglycemia.
 The resultant inappropriately elevated glucagon levels exacerbates the metabolic defects due to insulin deficiency (see below).
 The most pronounced example of this metabolic disruption is that patients with T1D rapidly develop diabetic ketoacidosis in the absence of insulin administration.
 If somatostatin is administered to suppress glucagon secretion, there is a concomitant suppression in the rise of glucose and ketone bodies.
 Particularly problematic for long term T1D patients is an impaired ability to secrete glucagon in response to hypoglycemia.
 This leads to potentially fatal hypoglycemia in response to insulin treatment in these patients.

 Although insulin deficiency is the primary defect in T1D, in patients with poorly controlled T1D there is also a defect in the ability of target tissues to respond to the administration of insulin.
 There are multiple biochemical mechanisms that account for this impairment of tissues to respond to insulin.
 Deficiency in insulin leads to elevated levels of free fatty acids in the plasma as a result of uncontrolled lipolysis in adipose tissue.
 Free fatty acids suppress glucose metabolism in peripheral tissues such as skeletal muscle.
 This impairs the action of insulin in these tissues, i.e. the promotion of glucose utilization.
-Additionally, insulin deficiency decreases the expression of a number of genes necessary for target tissues to respond normally to insulin such as glucokinase in liver and the GLUT 4 class of glucose transporters in adipose tissue.
-The major metabolic derangements which result from insulin deficiency in T1D are impaired glucose, lipid and protein metabolism.
+Additionally, insulin deficiency decreases the expression of a number of genes necessary for target tissues to respond normally to insulin such as glucokinase in liver and the GLUT4 class of glucose transporters in adipose tissue and skeletal muscle.
+The major metabolic derangements which result from insulin deficiency in T1D are impaired glucose, lipid, and protein metabolism.

 Glucose Metabolism: Uncontrolled T1D leads to increased hepatic glucose output.
 First, liver glycogen stores are mobilized then hepatic gluconeogenesis is used to produce glucose.
 Insulin deficiency also impairs non-hepatic tissue utilization of glucose.
 In particular in adipose tissue and skeletal muscle, insulin stimulates glucose uptake.
 This is accomplished by insulin-mediated movement of glucose transporter proteins to the plasma membrane of these tissues.
 Reduced glucose uptake by peripheral tissues in turn leads to a reduced rate of glucose metabolism.
 In addition, the level of hepatic glucokinase is regulated by insulin.
 Therefore, a reduced rate of glucose phosphorylation in hepatocytes leads to increased delivery to the blood.
 Other enzymes involved in anabolic metabolism of glucose are affected by insulin (primarily through covalent modifications).
 The combination of increased hepatic glucose production and reduced peripheral tissues metabolism leads to elevated plasma glucose levels.
 When the capacity of the kidneys to absorb glucose is surpassed, glucosuria ensues.
 Glucose is an osmotic diuretic and an increase in renal loss of glucose is accompanied by loss of water and electrolytes, termed polyuria.
 The result of the loss of water (and overall volume) leads to the activation of the thirst mechanism (polydipsia).
 The negative caloric balance which results from the glucosuria and tissue catabolism leads to an increase in appetite and food intake (polyphagia).